Tara (Buddhism): As a popular saviour deity

-Another quality of feminine principle which she shares with the dakinis is playfulness.
-As John Blofeld expands upon in Bodhisattva of Compassion, Tārā is frequently depicted as a young sixteen-year-old girlish woman.
+Another quality which Tara shares with feminine spirits (such as dakinis) is playfulness.
+As John Blofeld explains in Bodhisattva of Compassion, Tārā is frequently depicted as a young sixteen-year-old girlish woman.
 She often manifests in the lives of dharma practitioners when they take themselves, or the spiritual path too seriously.
 There are Tibetan tales in which she laughs at self-righteousness, or plays pranks on those who lack reverence for the feminine.
-In Magic Dance: The Display of the Self-Nature of the Five Wisdom Dakinis, Thinley Norbu explores this as "Playmind".
-Applied to Tārā one could say that her playful mind can relieve ordinary minds which become rigidly serious or tightly gripped by dualistic distinctions.
-She takes delight in an open mind and a receptive heart then.
-For in this openness and receptivity her blessings can naturally unfold and her energies can quicken the aspirants spiritual development.
+In Magic Dance: The Display of the Self-Nature of the Five Wisdom Dakinis, Thinley Norbu explores this as "playmind".

+Applied to Tārā, one could say that her playful mind can relieve ordinary minds that become rigidly serious or tightly gripped by dualistic distinctions.
+She takes delight in an open mind and a receptive heart, for in this openness and receptivity her blessings can naturally unfold and her energies can quicken the aspirant's spiritual development.
-These qualities of feminine principle then, found an expression in Indian Mahayana Buddhism and the emerging Vajrayana of Tibet, as the many forms of Tārā, as dakinis, as Prajnaparamita, and as many other local and specialized feminine divinities.
-As the worship of Tārā developed, various prayers, chants and mantras became associated with her.
-These came out of a felt devotional need, and from her inspiration causing spiritual masters to compose and set down sadhanas, or tantric meditation practices.
-Two ways of approach to her began to emerge.
-In one common folk and lay practitioners would simply directly appeal to her to ease some of the travails of worldly life.
-In the second, she became a Tantric deity whose practice would be used by monks or tantric yogis in order to develop her qualities in themselves, ultimately leading through her to the source of her qualities, which are Enlightenment, Enlightened Compassion, and Enlightened Mind.

-As a Tantric deity
+Pure Land and Buddha family

+Tara also has her own pure land (buddhafield), called Arrayed in Turquoise Petals (Tibetan: Yurlod Kurpa or Yulokod).
+It is described as "Covered with manifold trees and creepers, resounding with the sound of many birds, and with murmur of waterfalls, thronged with wild beasts of many kinds; Many species of flowers grow everywhere."

+According to Loppon Chandra Easton, this pure land is actually contained within Sukhavati, the pure land of Buddha Amitabha.
+Tara is thus associated with the Lotus Buddha family of Amitabha Buddha.
+Her association with Buddha Amitabha is also affirmed by Thubten Chodron, who discusses how Tara is part of Amitabha's buddha family (the Lotus family):Amitabha Buddha rests on Tara's crown.
+Buddhist deities may be divided into five "families," related to the five Dhyani Buddhas.
+Amitabha Buddha is the head of the family to which both Tara and Chenresig belong.
+For this reason Amitabha sits on her crown.
+Amitabha is Tara's guru, her spiritual mentor.Furthermore, she is also said to have a pure dwelling within Mount Potalaka, Avalokiteśvara's pure bodhimanda in this world.